 - While the icing is wet add the candy heart.

 - Sprinkle the white icing with the white nonpareils while the icing is wet.
 You will need to work quickly so the nonpareils will stick to the icing.
 Once it is dry, they won’t stick.

-- Lift the sheep cookies and gently shake off the excess nonpareils.
-Watch out because those little suckers can really bounce!
+- Lift the sheep cookies and gently shake off the excess nonpareils, but watch out because those little suckers can really bounce!

 - Let the cookies dry completely before you package them.

 But wait!
-We aren’t finished yet!
-You need to see the sheep cookies video before you go.
+We aren’t finished yet because you need to see the sheep cookies video before you go.
 It won’t take long I promise!

 See!
 That didn’t take long did it!

 If you want to inspire someone you can make them a platter of sheep cookies with one black sheep and include a note that says, “Dare to be different!”
-Don’t follow the crowd.
-Choose your own path and go your own way because I know you have the courage to make the world a better place!
+Don’t follow the crowd because you’re amazing and you should choose your own path.
+You need to go your own way because I know you have the courage to make the world a better place!

-The next time you see a field full of sheep, look for the one that stands out.
-Then, make some cookies to inspire someone!
+The next time you see a field full of sheep, look for the one that stands out and then, make some cookies to inspire someone!